charasyn/Information/README.md

 </p>

-Name your repo (we suggest Quinterac) and make sure to change your repo to Private.
+Name your repo and make sure to change your repo to Private.
 As well, you’ll want to initialize your repo with a README file and add the license you chose for your project in Assignment 0.
+Also pick a `.gitignore` file according to your chosen programming language.
+Basically it contains list of rules to ignore certain file extensions to be tracked in the repository (so basically they are ignored)

 <p align="center">